TJFriedl/TboneSMPPlugins/README.md

 # TboneSMPPlugins
-This is the repository for all of the current TboneSMP 1.18.2 Code
+This is the repository for all of the current TboneSMP 1.20.4 Code (Recently updated from 1.19)

-NOTE: This code has now been updated to suit MC version 1.20.4

 This project is currently a work in progress, and has been for about a two years.
+This is purely a passion project that aims to be completed eventually.

 The goal of this project is to create an RPG-based minecraft plugin that allows for unique and fun usage of an adaptation to an already sandbox-like game.
 This pluin also plans to utilize unique programmable disciplines that will allow for players to implement and upolad functionality to the code locally from in the game.